beamable/UnrealSDK/Docs/docs/samples/discord-demo.md

 ![discord_sample_notify.png](../media/imgs/discord_sample_notify.png)

 In order to actually gate matchmaking you'll need to set up a rule in your `GameType` content that excludes people from the queue that do not have the role.
 This is not shown on this demo.

-#### What can you do with this sample?
+## Can I use it as a Template?

-**This sample is NOT a template you can start your own repository from.**

-However, its Beamable code components are free for you to copy and use in your own project.
+This sample is not meant to be used as a template directly, however, its components are free for you to copy and use in your own project.
 Here's what these are:

 - The `DiscordDemo` Microservice.
 - Beamable code inside `BEAMPROJ_DiscordDemo` except code inside a `ThirdParty` directory.
 - Content inside the `BEAMPROJ_DiscordDemo` except things inside a `ThirdParty` directory.

-!!! note "Why don't we provide a client build?"
+## Why don't we provide a client build?
 Because clients must be pointed at your `discord-demo` realm.
 As such, you'd need to generate the build yourself, which you can do by packaging it normally for any of our supported platforms.